 No brines, no oven bags, and no basting while cooking.
-This recipe maximizes on the fact that a turkey is wonderfully self-basting while cooking and utilizes simple techniques to produce a delicious bird on the table every time.
+This oven roasted turkey recipe relies on the fact that turkey is wonderfully self-basting while cooking.
+Here you’ll find simple techniques to produce a delicious bird on the table every time.

 As I mentioned, turkeys are fat birds and thus self-basting.
 When the natural fat in their bodies melts through cooking, it seasons and flavors the meat without you having to do anything.
 Nonetheless, if we lightly season and add a bit more fat to the process before roasting using this recipe, we can increase the gains for a perfectly juicy, tender, and crispy skinned turkey.